hamogu/doc/source/examples/hetgplaw/hetgplaw.rst

 |marx| to simulate an HETG observation of a point and a
 simple extended source with a user-specified spectrum.
 This example, like many of the other examples, uses |marx|, `ISIS`_ and `CIAO`_, which should be installed on your system to run this example.
-(Note that in some installations it can happen that `CIAO`_ and `ISIS`_ have conflicts.
-In these cases it is useful to only setup `CIAO`_ only when needed and open a new terminal after that.)

 Create the spectral file
 ------------------------